 Working in healthcare is not an easy job.
 Physicians are responsible for every admitted person’s life in every specialty, which contributes to a high-stress environment.
 For physicians, dealing with burnout is a constant challenge that negatively affects patient care, their happiness, and personal relationships.

-According to a survey conducted in 2020, the employee burnout rate among physicians reached a critical level.
+According to a survey conducted in 2022, the employee burnout rate among physicians reached a critical level.
 These numbers reflect the heavy impact of the coronavirus pandemic on healthcare systems and workers across the globe.
-The rate of employee burnout is higher in some specialties than in others, however, such as critical care and emergency response.
+The rate of employee burnout is higher in some specialties than in others, however, such as critical care and emergency medicine.

-12. Critical care is the highest-ranking specialty with a 51% burnout rate.
+12. Emergency medicine is the highest-ranking specialty, with a 60% burnout rate.

-Considering current events, critical care is the highest stressed sector of healthcare right now, but Rheumatology isn’t far behind, with just a 1% difference in burnout rates.
-Infectious diseases ranked third with 49%, and the lowest was Dermatology with 29%.
+Considering current events, emergency medicine is the highest stressed sector of healthcare right now, but critical care isn’t far behind, with just a 4% difference in burnout rates.
+Obstetrics and gynecology ranked third with 53%, and the lowest was public health and preventive medicine with 26%.

-In comparison, the top three burnout rates by specialty for the year before coronavirus were Critical care (44%), Rheumatology (46%), and Infectious Diseases (45%).
-While still relatively high, the rise in pressure on healthcare workers is quantifiable by over 5%.
+In comparison, the top three burnout rates by specialty for the year before coronavirus were critical care (51%), rheumatology (50%), and infectious diseases (49%).

 13. Female physicians experience job burnout more than male physicians.

-14. 58% of physicians list bureaucratic tasks as the top cause for burnout.
+14. 60% of physicians list bureaucratic tasks as the top cause of burnout.

-15. Burnout rates by profession show workplace burnout impacts the lives of 47% of physicians severely.
+15. Burnout rates by profession show that workplace burnout impacts the lives of 54% of physicians severely.

 There are many impacts of physician burnout.
 From considering changing professions even after years of medical training, developing mental health issues such as anxiety, chronic frustration, and PTSD to poor social relationships and family problems, many physicians fail to address the chronic stress they experience in their industry.

-The latest 2020 data states that many doctors have trouble getting up in the morning, with just 49% reporting that they feel happy at work as opposed to 69% the year before.
+The latest data states that many doctors have trouble getting up in the morning, with just 47% reporting that they feel happy at work as opposed to 68% before the pandemic.

 16. Most recent overworked employees statistics suggest that 48% of physicians exercise to cope with job burnout syndrome.

-17. 45% of doctors think increased compensation would reduce their burnout symptoms.
+17. 39% of doctors think a more manageable work schedule would reduce their burnout symptoms.

-Financial concerns seem to cause higher rates of employee burnout in healthcare.
-A significant number of physicians think financial stress adds to their condition.
-The average pay of a physician in the US is $209,044 per year, according to the latest 2020 report.
+Busy schedules seem to cause higher rates of employee burnout in healthcare.
+However, a significant number of physicians also think that financial stress adds to their condition.
+The average pay of a primary care physician in the US is $260,000 per year, according to the latest data.

 Before the COVID-19 crisis, primary care physicians’ average annual salary was $243,000, while specialists earned $346,000 per year on average.

-Another 69% of the physicians describe their state as colloquial depression, meaning they often feel sad but don’t have other more serious signs of burnout.
-Despite the graveness of the doctors themselves, 47% of physicians said that they don’t let depression caused by burnout affect their interaction with patients.
+Another 64% of the physicians describe their state as colloquial depression, meaning they often feel sad but don’t have other, more serious signs of burnout.
+Despite the graveness of the doctors themselves, 53% of physicians said that they don’t let depression caused by burnout affect their interaction with patients.

-In particular, gynecologists had the most prevalence of suicidal thoughts (19%), more than the other specialties.
-Needless to say, the profession of a physician is not one of the jobs with low burnout rates unless you’re a dermatologist.
+In particular, pathologists had the most prevalence of suicidal thoughts (13%), more than the other specialties.
+Needless to say, the profession of a physician is not one of the jobs with low burnout rates unless you’re working in the public health and preventive medicine sector.

 Unfortunately, many workplaces don’t enforce these programs, and hospitals and clinics are no exception.
-With long hours and incredible performance expectations,18% of the physicians don’t even know whether their workplace has a burnout prevention program that they can join.
+With long hours and incredible performance expectations, 17% of physicians don’t even know whether their workplace has a burnout prevention program that they can join.

 Statistics on Nurse Burnout